 Speakers at past events have included Pantera Press publisher, Alison Green; Seizure cofounder, Alice Grundy; author and former UQP publisher, Craig Munro; literary agent and publicist, Benython Oldfield; publisher and literary critic, Geordie Williamson; Penguin Random House publisher, Meredith Curnow; and Giramondo poetry editor, Fiona Wright.
-The panels were chaired by Writing NSW’s CEO, Jane McCredie.
+The panels were chaired by Writing NSW CEO, Jane McCredie.

 Grants for regional writers

-Writing NSW Access for Regional Writers’ Grants were introduced in 2016 as a way to help writers in regional NSW access professional development.
-These $300 travel grants are awarded to ten writers each year and are made possible with devolved funding from Create NSW.
+Writing NSW Access for Regional Writers Grants were introduced in 2016 as a way to help writers in regional NSW access professional development.
+These $300 travel grants were awarded to ten writers each year and were made possible with devolved funding from Create NSW.

 Past grant recipients include writers from areas such as Kyogle, Armidale, Lismore, Tamworth, Wagga Wagga and Dubbo.
-The travel grants have assisted writers in accessing professional development activities held at the Write Around the Murray Festival, Yellamundie National First Peoples Playwriting Festival, New England Writers’ Centre and Hunter Writers’ Centre.
+The travel grants assisted writers in accessing professional development activities held at the Write Around the Murray Festival, Yellamundie National First Peoples Playwriting Festival, New England Writers’ Centre and Hunter Writers’ Centre.

 As part of the Writing NSW Access for Regional Writers Grant I attended the Pitch Perfect workshop in Armidale over two weekends … The chance to actually speak face to face to a publisher about my work has equipped me with skills I will continue to use throughout my career.

 – Samantha Unwin, Tamworth

 In addition to these travel grants, each year at least one Early Career Writer Grant was awarded a writer from regional NSW and one Emerging Writing Organisation Grant was awarded to an organisation in regional NSW or Western Sydney.
 Both grants were for $5000.
 Unfortunately the grant program has been indefinitely suspended.

 Writing NSW is dedicated to assisting regional writers access professional development.
 We do this through providing manuscript assessments, mentorship opportunities, online courses, and discounts for regional members on all of our courses and festivals.